esanch/LabelPrinter/README.md

 ## Features
 Few things you can do using CODESOFT's Label Printer:
 * View Purchase|Sales|Work order label previews based on Order Number and other required parameters
-* Print individual labels per Items in a given Purchase|Sales|Work order
+* Print individual labels per item in a given Purchase|Sales|Work order
-  * *Quantity of labels for Purchase|Sales is dependent on quantity of each item in the order*
+  * *Quantity of labels printed for Purchase|Sales order items is dependent on quantity of each item in the order*
+  * *Quantity of labels printed for Work order items is set to default **1***
 * View Item values that make up an order